seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 - the same actors are developing transformers for this data: text and network analysis methods (otherwise offering raw data is not of great value)
 - this also triggers a re-thinking of exisiting user interfaces, and the development of new ones

+This means that we are at the start of an intense period of thinking, tool building and new services that are going to be created.
+This is a great occasion to address the makers of these solutions-to-come, and my question to them is:

 **Why would we need to do this in isolation?**
-After giving it some thoughts, I think that there are two big reasons not to engage in collaborations, and one of them is a false one.
+I think that there are two big reasons not to engage in collaborations, and one of them is a false one.

 **One reason not to engage in collaborations** is to keep one's product secret and non reproducible, to build a competitive advantage.
 A data importer with some clever data transformation added to it can deliver insights of great value, so let's not share it.